 If you have been injured in an accident, call a lawyer to make sure your rights are protected.
 And, if you don’t have health insurance to diagnose and treat your injuries, the lawyer will recommend health care professionals to help you get the treatment you need.

-Click here if you’re looking for a personal injury lawyer in El Segundo or any other area of Los Angeles.
+Click here if you’re looking for a personal injury lawyer in Los Angeles.